1RaY-1/linux-startup/README.md

 3. Check if your script and needed directory for your script exists
 4. Move your script to other directory (if you want to)
 5. Make it executable
-6. Create and edit .service file
+6. Create and edit service file
 7. Reload daemon
-8. Enable and start .service file which will execute yout bash script at every startup
+8. Enable and start service file which will execute yout bash script at every startup

 # Usage
 Run with